 November 12th: Richard Nixon tells the American press that US combat troops are now filling only defensive roles, leaving offensive operations to the ARVN.

-November 29th: In Moscow, a delegation from Hanoi signs an agreement with the Soviet government for continued military and economic assistance.
+November 29th: In Moscow, a delegation from North Vietnam signs an agreement with the Soviet government for continued military and economic assistance.

 December 31st: The year 1971 ends with just over 156,000 US military personnel still in Vietnam.

 January 25th: Richard Nixon and Nguyen Van Thieu announce an eight-point peace plan for Vietnam.
 Their proposal is again snubbed by Hanoi.

 February 21st: Nixon begins an historic visit to communist China, meeting with Mao Zedong and other Chinese leaders.
 His visit leads to US recognition of the Chinese government and the restoration of diplomatic relations.

 March 10th: The 101st Airborne Division becomes the last full US division to withdraw from Vietnam.

 March 23rd: American delegates, frustrated by delays and a lack of cooperation from the North Vietnamese delegates, suspend the Paris peace negotiations.

 March 30th: North Vietnamese forces launch the Easter Offensive, invading South Vietnam near Khe Sahn.
 With only 6,000 US combat troops left in the country, the defence is left almost entirely to the ARVN.

 April 15th: President Nixon orders massive bombing runs against North Vietnam, in retaliation for the Easter Offensive.

 April 15th: The escalation of fighting in Vietnam triggers protests across the United States for several days.
 Hundreds of students are arrested.